SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 ## Lower [vocal weight](/wiki/pages/vocal-weight) and raise pitch
 - the recommendation is to start by lowering vocal weight.
 Getting to a higher pitch with lower weight makes a significant difference already
+- using "awwww" as if talking to a cute puppy is a good behavioural trigger for getting light vocal weight
 - avoid [breathiness](/wiki/pages/clarity/breathiness) or going too light, avoid [M2 / falsetto](/wiki/pages/other-resources/mechanisms) for now

 ## Raise [resonance](/wiki/pages/resonance) as needed